lvgl/lvgl/docs/details/widgets/label.rst

 In the text, you can use commands to recolor parts of the text.
 For example: ``Write a #ff0000 red# word``.
-This feature can be enabled individually for each label by :cpp:expr:`lv_label_set_recolor(label, en)` function, recoloring is only supported when the text wrapped with ``##ff0000 ... #`` sintax is in one line, it is not supported in wrapped text, see example ``Line wrap, recoloring and scrolling``.
+This feature can be enabled individually for each label by :cpp:expr:`lv_label_set_recolor(label, en)` function.
+Recoloring is only supported when the text is wrapped with ``#ff0000 ... #`` syntax is in one line.
+It is not supported in wrapped text.
+See example ``Line wrap, recoloring and scrolling``.

 .. _lv_label_text_selection: